CTA 1 Nebula and NGC 40

 Sky brightness at zenith (with SQM-L) (21.2 to 21.4) mag/arcsec^2

-Notes Imaged during the annual star party of Saint Barthelemy.
-Thank to Paolo Calcidese and all OAVDA team for organization!
+Notes Captured during the annual Saint-Barthelemy Star Party.
+Thanks to Paolo Calcidese and the entire OAVdA team for the organization!

-Crop of the NGC 40 area in RGB (no narrowband contribution here), zoomed at 200%.
+Crop of the NGC 40 area, RGB version (no narrowband contribution), shown at 200 % zoom.

 HTML Editing and Publishing by Lorenzo Comolli.
 Email me at comolli@libero.it.